skip to main content

 • Make sure to bring your Chromebook each day, fully charged.
 The test is only accessible through your Chromebook.

 • If you have not used your Chromebook lately, make sure to turn it on and check if it needs to be updated.
-If the Chromebook is not updated on test date, it will delay your start time for your test as the tech team will need to help you update it at the last minute.
+If the Chromebook is not updated on test date, it will delay your start time for your test.
+You can check with our Learning Commons Technician to assist you with making sure it is updated.

 • Make sure to get plenty of rest and have a good breakfast.
 Lunch is later in the day for the week of testing.